Dark0sites/Weather-App/README.md

 # Weather-App
-This is a weather app made in react and completely open-source.
+This is a weather app made with react and completely open-source.